Dr. Jussi Rintanen

 constraint programming and combinatorial search, and their applications

-in constructing software systems that are difficult to construct
+in constructing intelligent software systems that are impossible

 Dr Rintanen obtained his PhD degree in Computer Science from the Helsinki University of Technology in 1997, held research and teaching positions at the universities of Ulm and Freiburg between 1997 and 2005, including obtaining the German professor level research and teaching qualifications (Venia Legendi, Habilitation) at the University of Freiburg in 2005, and worked in Australia from January 2006 until September 2012, as a Principal Researcher at National ICT Australia until March 2011 in various roles as a deputy program leader, project leader of multiple projects, and the leader of the Planning and Diagnosis group, and as an Adjunct Associate Professor at the Australian National University (Canberra) and at Griffith University (Brisbane).
 Further details in CV.